microsoft/gatk4-somatic-snvs-indels/README.md

 Replace all instances of `/msgenpublicdata/inputs/` with your `/destination-storage-account-name/inputs/` in the inputs JSON file.

-The `mutect2.json` and `mutect2_pon.json` trigger files are examples.
+The `mutect2.trigger.json` and `mutect2_pon.trigger.json` files are examples.
 Substitute the "WorkflowInputsUrl" with the http link to your inputs JSON file hosted on your Storage account.

 ## somatic-snvs-indels